mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 The essential gameplay loop is that you gather resources to make machines, in the name of creating better circuits to climb through ever-higher voltage tiers, to eventually make the _Creative Chest_ (it dispenses unlimited amounts of any item you put into it, thereby completing the game).
 There are 12 or so voltage tiers in this rendition of GregTech, each complete with its own new set of materials and processes.

 Voltage tier names aren't purely for content organization, either.
 The electricity consumption of successive tiers grows exponentially.
 So, in addition to collecting enough resources and building sufficiently robust machine lines for automation, you also have to generate enough power to run it all.
-These 3 constant strains on your factory constitute the key sources of difficulty in the game.
+These three constant strains on your factory constitute the key sources of difficulty in the game.

 All in all, Monifactory (on normal mode) falls on the lighter side of the spectrum of _gregginess_.
 You play on peaceful difficulty, get relatively early creative flight, and crucially, fairly early AE2.
 This makes the pack much more palatable for those who prefer focusing on the factory aspect of GregTech and not so much the punishing early-game struggle (I'm looking at you, [GTNH](https://www.gtnewhorizons.com/)).